alfredopzr/Fractional-Challenge/README.md

 - `components/`: contains our stateless React components.
 - `pages/`: contains the app's routes (the file path/name represents the route)
 - `server/`: contains our GraphQL schema and resolvers
-- `seed.sql`: contains a basic seed of users and communities to populate the DB locally (feel free to modify this as you see fit).
+- `seed.sql`: contains a basic seed of users and communities to populate the DB locally.
+Feel free to add/modify tables and data as you see fit.

 ## Route Structure

 - `/` (home page)
   - You'll see a list of communities on this page that you can navigate to.
-  - Ideally the user's timeline should be rendered in this page as well.
+  - Your newsfeed should be rendered in this page.
 - `/community/[id]` (community page)
-  - This page will contain individual communities and a list of members.
+  - This page will contain a specific community’s information and display a list of its community members.
-  - Ideally the communities posts should be rendered here.
+  - The community feed containing all the community’s posts should be rendered here.
 - `/profile/[id]` (profile page)
-  - This page contains some basic user information and a list of the communities they are a member of.
+  - This page contains some basic user information and a list of communities the user is a member of.
-  - Ideally the posts created by a user should be rendered here.
+  - Posts created by the user (the user's timeline) should be rendered here.
 - `/api/graphql` (GraphQL API)
   - Our GraphQL API is hosted here.